radistka/ecoreps/README.md

 ## Submission

-The solution must in form of a git repository based on this one and and can be hosted on your account or transferred via E-Mail or any other service in a .git file but including the full .git history.
+The solution must be in form of a git repository based on this one and can be hosted on your account or transferred via E-Mail or any other service in a .git file but including the full .git history.